Just because you are outnumbered doesn’t mean you are wrong…. So never, ever give up

 Are you pro targets or pro quotas for women on boards?

 This is something I have thought about deeply.
 I used to be very opposed to quotas.
 But I have come to the observation that the countries in the world that have truly shifted the dial on women in leadership are those that have quotas for women on boards.
 So maybe I am more pro quotas these days.

 Anyway — who cares how you get invited into the room?
-If the door is opened for you — run through it and perform!
+If the door is open for you — run through it and perform!
 I bet you will outperform everyone there, because you know you have been afforded an incredible opportunity and you can and will make a contribution.

 Why are there are so few women at the top alongside you?
 What more needs to be done?